quantixed/imagej-macros/README.md

 It's best to do this after you have made the ROI zooms if you want to.
 There's also an "auto" mode, that will invert all panels except the right/bottom panel (contains the merge) to speed things up.

-If you'd like to switch an RGB merge panel for the OPF colour scheme, open the montages you'd like to change and select **Change Montage Merge**.
+If you'd like to switch an RGB merge panel for the a different colour scheme, open the montages you'd like to change and select **Change Montage Merge**.
-This command simply switches Red-Orange, Green-Fresh and Blue-Purple for a slightly different look.
+There are some options to switch RGB to OFP (Orange-Fresh-Purple) or to MGB (Magenta-Green-Blue).
+It is possible to specify any combination of RGB, CMY, W(hite) or OFP.
+Just select the "Whatever" option and type in your desired combination to map RGB to.
+This will work on all open images so it is very simple to transform a whole bunch of montages in the same way.
+It does not work on compiled montages.
-To run this, you must have _NeuroCytoLUTs_ Update Site installed.
+Note: to run this, you must have _NeuroCytoLUTs_ Update Site installed.

 #### Now put the rows together